ALGHANI3/K-CAFE/README.md

       if (savedInventory) {
           currentInventory = JSON.parse(savedInventory);
       } else {
-          // Initialize with default products if no saved inventory const products = document.querySelectorAll('#product option');
+          // Initialize with products from the select dropdown if no saved inventory const products = document.querySelectorAll('#product option');
           products.forEach(option => {
               if (option.value !== "") {
-                  currentInventory[option.value] = 0; // Start with 0 for all products
+                  currentInventory[option.value] = 0; // Start with 0 for all products in the dropdown
               }
           });
       }